tldr-pages/tldr/pages/android/dumpsys.md

 > This command can only be used through `adb shell`.
 > More information: <https://developer.android.com/studio/command-line/dumpsys>.

-- Get diagnostic output for all system services:
+- Display diagnostic output for all system services:

 `dumpsys`

-- Get diagnostic output for a specific system service:
+- Display diagnostic output for a specific system service:

 `dumpsys {{service}}`

-- List all services `dumpsys` can give information about:
+- [l]ist all services:

 `dumpsys -l`